WillTheFarmer/apache-logs-to-mysql/.github/README.md

 2) All ***Process Datasets*** have an `attributes` property.
 The attributes property can have any number of properties the ***Process Module*** requires.

-3) All ***Process Modules*** have a `process` method and a `class ProcessProperties` properties.

-The `data_file_loader.py` and `database_module.py` modules have attribute properties for folder path and log format and load table values set in the `config.json`.

 To process different log format files in different directories datasets are added to the Process collection of the `config.json`.
 Some can have different number of parameters in the process dataset.

-The data-driven properties allows flexibility and expandability.

-The NGINX MySQL Stored Procedures are based on the Apache.
-Additional data files can be incorporated without code modification of current processes.

-`files_import.py` executes `main:process_files` which runs the `config.json` Processes.
-The Processes collection can be filtered and ordered by Python and commented code is there.
-By default the application filters on status = 'Active'.
+The `data_file_loader.py` and `database_module.py` modules have attribute properties for folder path and log format and load table values set in the `config.json`.

+3) All ***Process Modules*** have a `process` method and a `class ProcessProperties` properties.

 4) `main:process_files` can be passed `collection Filter` parameter.
 It can be a Process list (processID) to execute for any number of reasons.
-This makes the App more integratable, flexibility and adaptable.
+This makes the App more integratable and adaptable.

 5) All ***Observers*** watch for the arrival of new unprocessed files in a directory path.

 Each Observer has a Process list (processIDs) subset from `config.json` Processes collection.
 This Process subset and `pathfile` are passed to `main:process_files` which overrides configured Process executions.

 Multiple folders and formats can be processed running different Observers with properties for different log formats and paths.

 `files_watch.py` executes `watchdog` which loads the Observers that call `main:process_files`.

+`files_import.py` executes `main:process_files` which runs the `config.json` Processes.
+The Processes collection can be filtered and ordered by Python and commented code is there.
+By default the application filters on status = 'Active'.

+The data-driven properties allows flexibility and expandability.

+The NGINX MySQL Stored Procedures are based on the Apache.
+Additional data files can be incorporated without code modification of current processes.
 ### Process properties - Application Processes
 ![Process Properties](./images/process_properties.png)